icooper/markdown-tables-to-json/README.md

 # markdown-tables-to-json

-Tool for converting tables within Markdown files to string arrays or JSON objects.
+This is a module for extracting tables from Markdown documents and converting them to string arrays or JSON objects.

 ## Example

-The following code demonstrates the basic usage of the library and the difference between `'rows'` and `'columns'` modes.
-Take a look at [src/index.ts](src/index.ts) for additional methods available.
+The following code snippet demonstrates the basic usage of the module and the difference between `'rows'` and `'columns'` modes.
+Take a look at [src/index.ts](src/index.ts) for additional static methods available.

 ### Code